Continuing Education Activity

 - Identify the two types of wounds.

 - Outline an interprofessional approach to wound assessment.

-A wound is damaged or disruption to the skin and, before treatment, the exact cause, location, and type of wound must be assessed to provide appropriate treatment.
+A wound is damage or disruption of the skin and, before treatment, the exact cause, location, and type of wound must be assessed to provide appropriate treatment.
 Each clinician will have widely differing and distinct opinions and understanding of wound care depending on their prior experience.
-The reason for this because of the widely differing and distinct types of wounds, each with their etiology.
-An ostomy nurse will have a completely different approach to wound care that will require an orthopedic surgeon who deals with trauma and both will be far different from a dermatologist who treats burn victims.
+The reason for this is because of the widely differing and distinct types of wounds, each with its etiology.
+An ostomy nurse will have a completely different approach to wound care than an orthopedic surgeon dealing with trauma.
+Both will be far different from a dermatologist who treats burn victims.
 Nevertheless, each of these healthcare providers is performing wound care.
 How do professionals then approach wound assessment when the causes are so diverse?
 Below are some basic questions to ask during a wound assessment to best classify and treat a wound presenting in a clinical setting.

 Clinicians perform wound assessment as a means for determining the appropriate treatment for an extremely diverse grouping of disease processes.
 Just as hypertension is not treated the same as diabetes, each of the underlying etiologies of the given wound must be identified and treated as if it were its own disease, not a blanket classification of "wound."

 The initial assessment should begin with the following:

 - How: How was the wound created, and, if chronic, why is it still open? (underlying etiology)

 - Where: Where on the body is it located?
 Is it in an area that is difficult to offload or to keep clean?
 Is it in an area of high skin tension?
 Is it near any vital structures such as a major artery?